KronosTheLate/EasyFFTs.jl/README.md

 plot(ef)
 ```
 ![Visualization of FFT](assets/s_fft.png)
-For less than 100 datapoints, the plot default to a stem plot, which is the most appropriate for showing discrete quantities.
+For less than 100 datapoints, the plot defaults to a stem plot, which is the most appropriate for showing discrete quantities.
 However, stem plots get messy and slow with too many points, which is why the default changes to a line plot if there
 are 100 datapoints or more.
+Change the keywords `seriestype` and `markershape` in the call to `plot` to custumize the behaviour.

 In the final demonstration, let's get the indices of 5 largest amplitude components, using `partialsortperm` from Julia Base:
 ```julia